jaredjones/Dropped/dropped/Networking/api.md

     - POST /user/userID/alias
     - Request body:
         { alias : "..." }
+    - The new Alias MUST BE Alphanumerical Only!!!!

     - Sets the alias for the deviceID
     - The second method sets the alias of all associated deviceIDs